learningmatter-mit/GenZProt/README.md

 Saved checkpoint of GenZProt is located in './ckpt/'.
 Save your C_alpha traces in .pdb format and pass its path to 'ca_trace_path' argument.
 We need an all-atom pdb file (at least one model/frame) to get the topology and C_alpha mapping.
 Pass the path to 'topology_path' argument.
+Note that GenZProt does not support the backmapping of PTMs, water, or HETATMs.
+Please remove all PTM atoms (e.g., OXT) and HETATMs from the all-atom pdb file before running the code.

+Example:
 ```
 cd scripts
 MPATH=../ckpt/model_seed_12345